Buyer’s Journey: from information to purchase

 - online webinars

 It is essential to create content that has all of the key elements to solve Buyer Persona’s problems during this stage.

-You should let the customers to get to know you and find you because this helps them in deciding what’s the best solution and leads them towards the final stage: purchasing the product/service.
+You should let customers get to know you and find you because this helps them in deciding what’s the best solution, and leads them towards the final stage: purchasing the product/service.